ckxin/YOLO-on-TX1/README.md

 # YOLO-on-TX1
-modify the darknet source code to implement realtime-detection
+Modify the darknet source code to implement realtime-detection